Skip to content

 Continue Reading UK ICO publishes guidance on Artificial Intelligence

 On 23 March 2020, the Department of Health and Social Care (“DHSC”) issued a plea to technology companies to come up with digital support solutions for COVID-19.
 The DHSC is making £500,000 available, with funding of up to £25,000 per company.
-The challenge, named TechForce19, aims to increase community support for the elderly, vulnerable
+The challenge, named TechForce19, aims to increase community

 On 20 November 2018, the UK government published its response (the “Response”) to the June 2018 consultation (the “Consultation”) regarding the proposed new Centre for Data Ethics and Innovation (“DEI”).
 First announced in the UK Chancellor’s Autumn 2017 Budget, the DEI will identify measures needed to strengthen the way data and AI are used and regulated, advising on addressing potential gaps in regulation and outlining best practices in the area.
 The DEI is described as being the first of its kind globally, and represents an opportunity for the UK to take the lead the debate on how data is regulated.